Dan Sullivan (critic): Biography

+Sullivan appeared as himself as a theatre critic during a talk show on an episode of The Odd Couple television show.
+Critic John Simon and author Neil Simon also appeared on the show as themselves.

 Career

 Sullivan had a theater column in Minneapolis at a significant moment of the city's cultural history — the arrival of the Guthrie Theater.
 Sullivan witnessed and reported the birth of the theater itself, with its innovative design, and the founding tenure of artistic director Tyrone Guthrie.